center-for-humans-and-machines/transformer-heads/README.md

 ## Installation
+Install from pypi: `pip install transformer-heads`.

-From the root of this repository:
+Or, clone this repo and from the root of this repository:
 `pip install -e .`

 ## Usage